brandcom/cakephp-assets/README.md

 As this package is in early development as a plugin, we don't expect it to fit in for a lot of use cases right now.

-If you have questions or problems with the plugin, you can also contact me via email:
+If you have questions or problems with the plugin, open an Issue on GitHub.

+You can also contact me via email:
 [psc@brandcom.de](mailto:psc@brandcom.de)

 ## Packages this plugin uses